All Episodes

 This is a gang that can't shoot straight.

-Uh there they're still, of course, pose a great danger.
+They're still, of course, pose a great danger.

-In other words, without the public option, enthusiasm for the health care reform, especially among Democrats collapses.
+In other words, without the public option, enthusiasm for the health care reform, especially among Democrats, collapses.

 What lingering support there was or is for Obamacare resides in the public option.